apache/linkis-website/community/how-to-write-unit-test-code.md

 - JUnitGenerator V2.
 0 standard module for generating test cases
 - Create the allnewset object and set the default value for allnewset
-- The association mapping between mybatisx ADO and mapper is easy to view
+- The association mapping between mybatisx DAO and mapper is easy to view

 ### Configure the Template of JUnit in Idea